-FedEx & UPS Guaranteed Service refunds are a part of a smart shippers toolbox.
-Shipping is an essential part of business operations for companies small and large alike.
-In fact, FedEx and UPS collectively ship billions packages each year.
+FedEx & UPS Guaranteed Service refunds are part of a smart shippers toolbox.
+Shipping is an essential part of business operations for small and large companies.
+In fact, FedEx and UPS collectively ship billions of packages each year.
 Additionally, this number is rising as each day passes.
 Keeping this in mind, it’s no surprise that these shipping giants don’t offer easy-to-read and easy-to-discover details on their guaranteed service refunds.

-To help understand the fine print details of FedEx and UPS guaranteed service refunds, consider the below.
+Consider the below to help understand the fine print details of FedEx and UPS guaranteed service refunds.

 Money-Back Guarantee… Yes or No?

-For most services provided by FedEx and UPS, there is a free, money-back guarantee.
-Additionally, it’s essential to recognize that among the fine-print details that are attached to these guarantees include if FedEx or UPS makes a delivery later than their time commitment.
-If this happens, the shipper is entitled to receive a credit for the shipping charges.
+For most services FedEx and UPS provide, there is a free, money-back guarantee.
+Additionally, it’s essential to recognize that among the fine-print details attached to these guarantees include if FedEx or UPS makes a delivery later than their time commitment.
+If this happens, the shipper will receive a credit for the shipping charges.

 The catch?
 Too often, this is not identified by the shipper, and thus, the refund is never received.
-In other words, it’s important to understand that these late package refunds are only provided upon request.
+In other words, it’s essential to understand that these late package refunds are only provided upon request.
 In other words, while FedEx and UPS offer money-back guarantees, they are not automatic.
 This is why the shipper must take the initiative in these efforts.
-Namely, the shipper must take action in capturing these refunds.
-By introducing an automated refund service into your shipping strategy, such as the one explained here, shippers can confidently capture refunds.
-Refund Retriever allows businesses to ship without having to manage the fine print details of their deliveries themselves.
+Namely, the shipper must take action to capture these refunds.
+Shippers can confidently capture refunds by introducing an automated refund service into your shipping strategy, such as the one explained here.
+Refund Retriever allows businesses to ship without managing the fine print details of their deliveries themselves.

 Like most things in life, there are exceptions to every rule.
 And this holds true for GSRs, as well.
-Among the exceptions for both FedEx and UPS include:
+Among the exceptions for both FedEx and UPS include the following:

-Smart Post, SurePost or Mail Innovations – FedEx SmartPost, UPS Surepost, and UPS Mail Innovations are shipping methods between FedEx or UPS and the US Postal Service.
-An example of this would be if FedEx or UPS picks up your order from a warehouse and delivers it to your local post office.
+FedEx Ground Economy, UPS Surepost, and UPS Mail Innovations are shipping methods between FedEx or UPS and the US Postal Service.
+An example is if FedEx or UPS picks up your order from a warehouse and delivers it to your local post office.
 Subsequently, USPS continues with the shipment right to your doorstep.
 There is no guarantee on these services.

-Finally, when a refund is issued it will show up as a credit on your FedEx or UPS invoice.
-Thus, this will reduce your future spending with each respective carrier – alleviating your shipping spend as a result.
+Finally, when a refund is issued, it will show up as a credit on your FedEx or UPS invoice.
+Thus, this will reduce your future spending with each carrier, alleviating your shipping spend.

 FedEx & UPS Service Refund Credits